Thailand, Your Next Favourite Family Destination

 - Unleash your inner child (or treat your kids) at a day-trip to the Theme parks

 From the world’s first Cartoon Network-themed park to slides through the jungle, theme parks and water parks in this country are unique.

 Siam Park City in Bangkok is Asia’s largest water park and undoubtedly Thailand’s top amusement park.
 The retro-themed castle is a sight to see while the high-speed, suspended ‘Vortex’ roller coaster will take your breath away, quite literally.
 The world-renowned Siam water park boasts of the biggest wave pool on the globe.
 For an adrenaline rush, be sure to head to the Super Spiral and the Speed Slide.

 Vana Nava, known as the Water Jungle, is set in Hua Hin’s beach resort’s backdrop.
 Be prepared to plunge the fittingly named “abyss” and spin through the water rapids at the AquaLoop.
 There is also other family-friendly aquatic fun to take part in, besides the thrilling rides.

-Other notable mentions include Cartoon Network Amazone and the Greek-inspired Santorini Park.
+Other notable mentions include Cartoon Network Amazone in Pattaya and the Greek-inspired Santorini Park in Hua Hin.

 Visit Thailand on your next holiday, and you can be assured of a fun-filled trip with lots of memories to look back on!
 Check out our other blogs for a bigger picture of what Thailand has to offer – island hopping, street-food experiences, and much more!